 Definitions

 “Core instructional material,” sometimes referred to as basal, means any organized system, which constitutes the major instructional vehicle for a given course of study, or any part thereof.
 Core instructional materials may include adaptive or personalized learning programs, digital textbooks, and print textbooks and are adopted and paid for by the district.
-Core instructional materials may include such instructional materials as a hardbound or a softbound book or books, or sets or kits of print and non-print materials, including electronic and internet or web-based materials or media.
+Core instructional materials may include such instructional materials as a hardbound or a softbound book or books or sets or kits of print and non-print materials, including electronic and internet or web-based materials or media.

 “Supplemental instructional materials” means instructional materials used as part of the course of study, which are not part of the core instructional materials.
 They contain materials to supplement and/or differentiate core instruction and are generally teacher selected.
 These materials are not adopted by the Board.
 Materials required or assigned to be used as part of a class may be considered supplemental instructional materials, regardless of the source or location of the material.

-“School lLibrary materials” includes educational or literary means materials thatwhich are nonfiction or fiction and that are availablekept in print or an electronic format.
+“lLibrary materials” includes educational or literary materials that are nonfiction or fiction and that are available in print or an electronic format.
 “Library materials” does not include textbooks or instructional materials that are selected under ORS 337.120, 337.141 or 337.260.

-“School library” means any collection of library materials made available to students at school, either at a central location of the school, at a common area for one or more grades of the school, or through an online remote education program library for student selection and use.
+“School library” means any collection of library materials made available to students at school, either at a central location of the school, at a common area for one or more grades of the school, or through an online remote education program.
 The use of these materials may not be required for a particular class, but they may be selected by students to use.
-These may include books, media, newspapers, magazines, videos, websites, or databases, including in digital or print, etc. These materials are not adopted by the Board.
+These materials are not adopted by the Board.

-“Classroom library” means any collection of library materials made available to students” means materials which are kept in a singlethe classroom or a common area accessible by two or more classrooms in district schoolsfor student selection and use.
+“Classroom library” means any collection of library materials made available to students in a single classroom or a common area accessible by two or more classrooms in district schools.
 The use of these materials is not required for the class, but they may be selected by students to use.
-These may include books, media, newspapers, magazines, videos, etc. These materials are not adopted by the Board.
+These materials are not adopted by the Board.

 Core Instructional Materials

 The Board retains the authority to approve core instructional materials used in district schools and authorizes the superintendent [or designee] to develop and implement administrative regulations governing selection and adoption of such materials.
-Procedures will provide for involvement of administrators, staff, parents,[ students,], and community members; will use established selection criteria to contribute to the attainment of district, program, and course or grade-level goals; and will reflect recent knowledge, trends, and technology in the field.
+Procedures will provide for involvement of administrators, staff, parents,[ students,] and community members; will use established selection criteria to contribute to the attainment of district, program, and course or grade-level goals; and will reflect recent knowledge, trends, and technology in the field.